camilleNicoleT/budget-tracker/README.md

 WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

-Offline Functionality
-You’ll need to use IndexedDB to add offline functionality.
-Review Module 18: NoSQL, Lesson 4: Add Offline Persistence with IndexedDB as a refresher on how to add this to your application.

 You’ll also need to add a service worker to your application.
 Review Module 19: Progressive Web Applications (PWA), Lesson 4: Using Service Workers as a refresher on how to add this to your application.